jannajoceli/AI-Methodology-Map/README.md

 **Questions about required skills**
 What is required to use this app or open-source code?

-3)The explorations and findings are to be documented, such as in [teaching resources for documenting the map exploration](https://genmap.designingwithai.ch/teaching-resources), which allows for and empowers collective discussions among all involved.
+3)The explorations and findings are to be visually documented, such as in [teaching resources for documenting the map exploration](https://genmap.designingwithai.ch/teaching-resources), which allows for and empowers collective discussions among all involved.

 ### Method 2: Repurposing generative AI